Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 # MyBox: Set of Easy Tools
 This is desktop application based on JavaFx to provide simple and easy functions.
 It's free and open sources.

 ## What's New
-2022-11-6 v6.6.1
+2022-11-16 v6.6.1
 * Add:
+     - New types of data columns: Era, Color, Longitude, Latitude, Enumeration.
      - Formats of data columns.
+Example:
-Example, following formats can be selected for numbers: group in thousands, group in ten thousands, scientific notation, and no format.
+        - To numbers, format can be: group in thousands, group in ten thousands, scientific notation, and no format.
-     - New types of data columns: Era, Color, Longitude, Latitude, Enumeration.
+        - To Date/Time/Era, following are supported in formats: MM/dd/yy, yy/MM/dd, milliseconds, time zone, T separator, patch century, etc..
+        - To Enumeration, list of values can be defined.
+        - This attribute is mainly for display.
+When data are inputted/edited, formats are not applied automatically and original inputs are kept.
+        - In some interfaces, like "Copy" or "Export", options "Save date/time/era and numbers as columns' formats" can be checked.
+     - How columns handle invalid values, including: skip, count as empty, and count as zero.
+       This attribute is only used for display or calculation.
+When data are inputted/edited, invalid values are not handled automatically.
      - When edit data, specific controls are shown according to types and formats of columns:
-        - To boolean, checkbox is provided.
+        - To Boolean, checkbox is provided.
-        - To enumeration, list view is provided with selections.
+        - To Enumeration, list view is provided with selections.
-        - To color, palette is provided.
+        - To Color, palette is provided.
-        - To longitude and latitude, map can be popped to locate coordinate.
+        - To Longitude and Latitude, map can be popped to locate coordinate.
-     - When data contain columns of longitude and latitude, "Location Distibution" can be generated.
+     - When data contain columns of longitude and latitude, chart "Location Distribution" can be generated.
      - Charts of groups.
-With grouped data, dynamic charts of XY/Pie/ComparisonBars/SelfComparisonBars/BoxWhisker can be generated in sequence of groups.
+With grouped data, dynamic charts of XY, Pie, Comparison Bars, Self Comparison Bars, Box Whisker can be generated in sequence of groups.
 * Enhance:
      - Group data as following 4 ways:
         - Equal values.
-Select sevaral columns and put data into same group when they have same values of these columns.
+Select several columns and put rows into same group when they have same values of these columns.
+        - Value range:
-        - Value range.
-Select one column and divide data by value ranges of this column.
+            - Select one column and divide data by value ranges of this column.
 Following 3 selections can be for the split:
                 - Size of split(interval of values)
                 - Number of split
                 - List of "StartValue-EndValue"
+            - Type of the selected column is ignored, and its values are parsed as double.
         - Conditions.
 Define some row filters and data rows are divided in groups by these row filters.
         - Row number.
 Divide data rows by their row numbers.
 Following 3 selections can be for the split:
             - Size of split(interval of row numbers)
             - Number of split